guilmeister/holbertonschool-low_level_programming/README.md

-This directory is for practicing nested loops and functions
+This directory is for practicing C